-Recall the transition to this new century: Y2K.
+Recall the transition to the new century: Y2K.
 The phrase alone reminds us of successful responses to an inevitable change.
-It also reminds us of the pre-Y2K concerns about technology-dependent systems: Would they work?
+It also reminds us of the pre-Y2K concerns about technology-dependent systems: would they work?
 Faced with the possibility of massive systems failure, managers carefully defined the characteristics of this anticipated change:

 - 1. A definitive event with an exact timetable - 2.
-Well known ahead of time (three- or four-year run-up)

-Unknowns or uncertainty mixed with known technical aspects-which systems might fail; what would the resulting impact be (e.g., failure of power grids; communication disruption; financial infrastructure chaos)
+Well known ahead of time (3- or 4-year run-up) - Unknowns or uncertainty mixed with known technical aspects: which systems might fail, what would the resulting impact be (e.g., failure of power grids, communication disruption, financial infrastructure chaos)